Riley Adams Preview, Player Props: Nationals vs. Marlins

 Marlins Pitching Rankings

+- The 9.5 strikeouts per nine innings compiled by the Marlins pitching staff leads the league.

-- The Marlins' 4.22 team ERA ranks 15th among all MLB pitching staffs.
+- The Marlins have a 4.23 team ERA that ranks 17th among all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.